MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-setup-email.md

 |**SMTP Connector**|Use SMTP protocol to send emails.|Allow communications through your SMTP mail server. |

 > [!NOTE]
 > The **Microsoft 365 Connector** and **Current User Connector** extensions use the accounts you set up for users in the Microsoft 365 admin centre for your Microsoft 365 subscription.
 To send email using the extensions, users must have a valid licence for Exchange Online.
-Additionally, these extensions require that the **Allow HttpClient Requests** setting is enabled.
+Additionally, in sandbox environments, these extensions require that the **Allow HttpClient Requests** setting is enabled.
 To check whether it is enabled for these extensions, go to the **Extension Management** page, choose the extension, and then choose the **Configure** option.

 > External users, such as delegated admins and external accountants, cannot use these extensions to send email messages from [!INCLUDE[prod_short](includes/prod_short.md)].